 The main drawbacks to the Opinel folding saws, I’d say, is that the saw blades will get damaged if you let moisture get to and stay on them (and carbon steel can be brittle, so care is necessary when using it), and wooden handles – especially with folding saws, where you have to fold the blade into them – can also behave strangely if they get too wet.
 Some people have reported receiving saws with misaligned folding (meaning the teeth dig into the wood when closing) – if that’s the case, send it back as that is a manufacturing defect.

 Overall, Opinel saws are good if you’re looking for a more traditional-feel folding saw and have the extra coin to spend.
-If you’re looking for something that will easily take prolonged use in adverse weather conditions without a hiccup, something that is more of a “workhorse”, then I’d recommend picking the Bahco Laplander after all.
+Suppose you’re looking for something that will easily take prolonged use in adverse weather conditions without a hiccup, something that is more of a “workhorse”.
+In that case, I’d recommend picking the Bahco Laplander after all.

 3. Opinel No. 18 Folding Saw